TeamNemesis/mainmenudemo/README.md

                  2. The second configurable variable is an integer to identify what scene has to be loaded when the player clicks on the Exit Button.

+            - The button to trigger the pause menu can only be set within the PauseMenu.cs.
+            - At line 12 of PauseMenu.cs you will find the following line of code:
+            - 'if(Input.GetKeyDown(KeyCode.Escape))'
+            - In order to change the key to trigger the pause menu you have to
+            - change 'Escape' to your desired button.

 ## Source-code overview